allforabit/jsui-cljs/README.md

 $ lein cljsbuild auto dev
 ```

-in the background: this automatically recompiles whenever any (Clojure)
+in the background: this automatically recompiles whenever any
-sources are changed.
-If the source sets `autowatch` to `1` (as in our
+(ClojureScript) sources are changed.
+If the source sets `autowatch` to
-example), then changes to ClojureScript sources will automatically be
+`1` (as in our example), then changes to sources will automatically be
 recompiled and reloaded into Max.

 ## Documentation